 Ingredients

-- 3/4 c. of grated carrots (don’t squeeze out the juice)
+- 3/4 cup grated carrots (don’t squeeze out the juice)

 - 1 large egg